pbrinkmeier/kit-lecture-notes/betriebssysteme/06-scheduling.md

 ### Virtual Round Robin (RR) Scheduling

 Round robin is unfair for I/O bound jobs because they often block before using up their time quantum.
-CPU-bound jobs can use up their entire slice &mdash; using the same number of slices, CPU-bound jobs get more CPU time.
+CPU-bound jobs can use up their entire slice — using the same number of slices, CPU-bound jobs get more CPU time.
-**Virtual round robin** puts jobs that didn&rsquo;t use up their time slice into an additional queue.
+**Virtual round robin** puts jobs that did not use up their time slice into an additional queue.
 Time that hasnt been used gets stored with the processes.
 Jobs in the additional queue are assigned a higher priority than normal jobs.
 After they have been run completely, they are put back in the normal queue.

-### (Strict) Priority Scheduling
+### (Strict) priority scheduling

 Each process is assigned an integer priority number.
 For each of those numbers, there is a queue.